bluem-development/bluem-php/README.md

 $webhook = $bluem_object->Webhook();

 // implement this like you implemented the callback
-// for the regular services in your application if ($webhook !== null) {
+// for the regular services in your application. if ($webhook !== null) {
     if ($webhook->getStatus() === "Success") {
         // deal with the successful callback